 • SEC Public Statement (December 11, 2017): Statement on Cryptocurrencies and Initial Coin Offerings by SEC Chairman Jay Clayton

-SEC Investor Bulletin: Alternative Mutual Funds (February 3, 2017)
+SEC Investor Bulletin: Alternative Investments (February 3, 2017)

 The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to inform you about features, and some potential risks, of alternative mutual funds.

 Volatility-Linked Exchange-Traded Products

 Volatility-linked exchange-traded products (ETPs) are designed to track Chicago Board Options Exchange Volatility Index (VIX) futures, rather than the VIX itself.
 For the reasons explained in the Notice, many volatility-linked ETPs are highly likely to lose value over time.
 Accordingly, volatility-linked ETPs may be unsuitable for certain retail investors, particularly those who plan to use them as traditional buy-and-hold investments.
 This Notice reminds firms of their sales practice obligations in connection with volatility-linked ETPs as discussed more generally in Regulatory Notice 12-03, including, without limitation, that recommendations to customers must be based on a full understanding of the terms, features and risks of the product recommended, sales materials must be fair and accurate, and firms must have reasonable supervisory procedures in place to ensure that these obligations are met.

 • FINRA Regulatory Notice 17-32 (October, 2017): FINRA Reminds Firms of Sales Practice Obligations for Volatility-Linked Exchange-Traded Products